flhofer/dell_TB16_firmware/README.md

 It works well but may be too sensitive to RF interference, such as mobile phones (missing shielding).
 On MACs, you need to edit the advanced MIDI/Audio device config to add the second (either front or back) stream to the outputs in the quick bar at the top right.
 Look for a quick guide online, as it seems to be a common problem.

 ### 11. Dell Docking station connector
 Dell Proprietary connection to USB Type 3 port on PC.
-The light does not go on with, e.g., MacBooks, but it works and charges.
+The light does not go on with MacBooks but works and charges.
 Some users say the TB16 will only deliver up to 60W (20V @3A) for non-Dell systems.
 Unfortunately, this seems true and applies to new Dell systems, too.
 The Dock negotiates over USB-PD the quantity it can deliver to the desktop, and when attached, it only reports a programmable power supply (PPS) of 3A max current and 5 to 19.5V (the Dock's power supply voltage).

 (These examples use Linux package `lmsensors` and command `sensors`)
 ```